Atlantic hurricane: August

-Decrease in wind shear from July to August contributes to a significant increase of tropical activity.
+A decrease in wind shear from July to August contributes to an increase in tropical activity.
 An average of 2.8 Atlantic tropical storms develop annually in August.
 On average, four named tropical storms, including one hurricane, occur by August 30, and the first intense hurricane develops by 4 September.

 September

 The peak of the hurricane season occurs in September and corresponds with low wind shear and the warmest sea surface temperatures.
 The month of September sees an average of 3 storms a year.
-By 24 September, the average Atlantic season features 7 named tropical storms, including 4 hurricanes.
+By September 24, the average Atlantic season features 7 named tropical storms, including 4 hurricanes.
 In addition, two major hurricanes occur on average by 28 September.
 Relatively few tropical cyclones make landfall at these intensities.

 October

 The favorable conditions found during September begin to decay in October.
 The main reason for the decrease in activity is increasing wind shear, although sea surface temperatures are also cooler than in September.
-Activity falls markedly with 1.8 cyclones developing on average despite a climatological secondary peak around 20 October.
+In October, only 1.8 cyclones develop on average, despite a climatological secondary peak around 20 October.
 By 21 October, the average season features 9 named storms with 5 hurricanes.
-A third major hurricane occurs after 28 September in half of all Atlantic tropical cyclone seasons.
+A third major hurricane occurs after September 28 in half of all Atlantic tropical cyclone seasons.
 In contrast to mid-season activity, the mean locus of formation shifts westward to the Caribbean and Gulf of Mexico, reversing the eastward progression of June through August.

 November

-Wind shear from westerlies increases substantially through November, generally preventing cyclone formation.
+Wind shear from the westerlies increases throughout November, generally preventing cyclone formation.
 On average, one tropical storm forms during every other November.
 On rare occasions, a major hurricane occurs.
-The few intense hurricanes in November include Hurricane "Cuba" in late October and early November 1932 (the strongest November hurricane on record peaking as a Category 5 hurricane), Hurricane Lenny in mid-November 1999, Hurricane Kate in late November 1985 which was the latest major hurricane formation on record until Hurricane Otto (a category 3 storm) of the 2016 hurricane season.
-Hurricane Paloma was a very potent category 4 storm that made landfall in Cuba in early November 2008, and Hurricane Eta strengthened into a Category 4 hurricane in early November 2020, becoming the second-most intense tropical cyclone in November, then made landfall in Central America.
-In that same year Hurricane Iota strengthened to a Category 4 hurricane on November 16, becoming the second most intense hurricane in November since 1933.
+The few intense hurricanes in November include the Cuba hurricane in late October and early November 1932 (the strongest November hurricane on record, peaking as a Category 5 hurricane), Hurricane Lenny in mid-November 1999, and Hurricane Kate in late November 1985, which was the latest major hurricane formation on record until Hurricane Otto in 2016.
+Hurricane Eta strengthened into a Category 4 hurricane in early November 2020, becoming the third most intense tropical cyclone in November, and made landfall in Central America.
+In that same year, Hurricane Iota strengthened into a Category 4 hurricane on November 16, becoming the second most intense hurricane in November.